Yshayy/k8s-configuration-with-deno/main.md

 #### Composition

+- Code reuse - ability to reuse definitions or functions in different places
+- Parametrization - ability to reuse definitions with different Parameters
 - Abstraction - ability to create high level pieces
-- Code reuse - ability to reuse definitions or functions in different places
-- Parametrization - ability to reuse definitions with different paramaters

 ---